minhduongt/dd-coding-challenge/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-Or else you encounter a trouble to run locally, go to the [Deployed Version](https://dd-coding-challenge.vercel.app) to see the result easily.
+Or else you encounter a trouble to run locally, go to the [Deployement](https://dd-coding-challenge.vercel.app) to see the result easily.